hypothesis/lms/docs/getting-google-credentials.md

 values for the `GOOGLE_APP_ID`, `GOOGLE_DEVELOPER_KEY` and `GOOGLE_CLIENT_ID`
 environment variables.

+## For Google Drive

 1. Sign in to the [Google Developer Console](https://console.developers.google.com/apis/)
-1. Create a new project.
-Set the `GOOGLE_APP_ID` environment variable to the ID for this project.
+1. Use the `lms-prod` / `lms-qa` project etc.
 1. Navigate to the "Credentials" section
-1. Generate an API key
+1. Generate an "API Key"

     Use the "Create Credentials" option to generate an API key — retain this for the `GOOGLE_DEVELOPER_KEY` environment variable

-1. Generate an OAuth client ID.
+1. Generate an "OAuth 2.0 Client ID".

     Again, use the "Create Credentials" option to generate an OAuth client ID.